Types of acne scars and its treatment

 Boxcar –

-Boxcar is a wide, u-shaped scar with sharp edges.
-They are shallow or deep.
+Boxcars are wide, u-shaped scars with sharp edges.
+They can be shallow or deep.
 The shallower they are, the better they respond to treatment.

 Ice Pick –

-Narrow, v-shaped scars shaped just like ice, these types of scars penetrate deep into the skin.
-They look similar to chickenpox scars and round or oval.
-These are most difficult to treat as they penetrate deep into the skin.
+Narrow, v-shaped scars shaped like ice penetrate deep into the skin.
+They look similar to chickenpox scars and are round or oval.
+These scars are the most difficult to treat as they penetrate deep into the skin.

 Rolling –

-Rolling scars are wide depressions with irregular or round edges that have a rolling appearance.
+Rolling scars are broad depressions with irregular or round edges that have a rolling appearance.

 Hypertrophic or raised scars

-Most commonly found on the back or chest, this type of scar stands above the surface of the surrounding skin.
-These are caused because of the overproduction of collagen while healing.
+This type of scar, most commonly found on the back or chest, stands above the surface of the surrounding skin.
+It is caused by the overproduction of collagen while healing.

 Dark Spots